earapanos/earapanos/README.md

 ## 🗨 About myself:
 * ⚒ I am a Geologist and have a Master's degree in Geography from UFSC.
 I was approved in both degrees with the highest grade.
-* 🧭 I have over 5 years of experience in Geoprocessing and Remote Sensing.
+* 🧭 I have over 5 years of experience in Data Analytics and Processing.
 I have worked on various institutional research projects and as a freelance professional.
 * 👨‍💻 Since 2022, I have been working in the technology field.
 I am working as Data Analyst, involved in the collection, analysis, transforming and structuring of data using Python, SQL, and Looker Studio.
 * 🧠 Currently focused on enhancing skills in the areas of Data Analysis and Data Science.